Genitive: Canum Venaticorum

 The idea of dogs being held by Boötes was not original to Hevelius.
 On a star chart published in 1533 the German astronomer Peter Apian (1495–1552) showed Boötes with two dogs at his heels and holding their leash in his right hand.
 On another chart published by Apian three years later the number of dogs had grown to three and the leash had moved to the left hand, but they were still following Boötes and not the bear.
 In neither case was any attempt made to connect the dogs with charted stars, nor were they named, so the credit for showing the dogs in their current position and for making them a separate constellation remains with Hevelius.

-Canes Venatici, two hunting dogs held on a leash by Boötes, seen in the Atlas Coelestis of John Flamsteed (1729).
+Canes Venatici, a pair of hunting dogs held on a leash by Boötes, seen in the Atlas Coelestis of John Flamsteed (1729).
 For the original depiction by Hevelius, click here.

 Charles’s Heart, and a Whirlpool

-The star Beta is called Chara, from the Greek for ‘joy’, the name given by Hevelius to the southern dog.
-The northern dog, called Asterion (‘little star’), is marked only by a scattering of faint stars.
-Johann Bode drew the dogs with their names engraved on their collars in his Uranographia atlas.
+Beta Canum Venaticorum, on the dog’s snout, is called Chara, from the Greek for ‘joy’, also the name that Hevelius gave the southern dog.
+The northern dog, which Hevelius called Asterion (‘little star’), is marked only by a scattering of faint stars.
+Bode drew the dogs with their names engraved on their collars.